capitalisttofu/stock-market-streaming-app/README.md

 `ema_results` contains the ema calculation events produced in the end of each tumbling window per symbol, if the tumbling window contains any trade events.

+`late_trade_data` topic contains the events, which were late to the tumbling window.

 ## Setup